skumar6257/Car-Anti-Theft-with-Facial-Recognition/KnownUser/README.md

 Put your known users image here.
+Filename will be considered as person's name.